xyyuhans/about/index.md

 {% include cv-contact.html %}

-I am a second-year master student at KTH majoring in Autonomous Systems, and looking for a job in software development.
 I have hands-on experience in embedded systems using C and Assembly, and am currently working on my master thesis in data science using Python at Ericsson.

+Both at work and university, I have been appreciated and acknowledged for the fact that I always asked for more information and details on the topics that really interested me.
+Having a curious nature, I was never satisfied with being average or knowing only the basics, so thanks to this I have always been able to develop and gain knowledge quite fast.

+Another valuable thing that made me be cherished among my colleagues was my desire, openness, and pleasure to help others.
+Every time when my schedules allow me to, I try to help my friends and co-workers with anything that I can, thing that helped me develop not only my teaching and technical skills, but also my soft skills.

+Of course that besides my technical passions, I also have different hobbies that help me get relaxed after an intense working or studying day.
+Playing the guitar and kalimba, watching TV series and documentaries, and having relaxing evening walks are the ones on which I spend most of my spare time.
+Even though these hobbies may not be extraordinary or unique, they clear and calm my mind and body, making me always prepared for the challenges of tomorrow.

+I'm a master thesis student at Ericsson in the network synchronization team.

 ## Education